EnvolveTechnology/.github/pull-request-template.md

 > ## Describe the contents of the pull request
-> Give a short one or two sentance description of the
+> Give a short one or two sentance description of the pr.

 ## New Features
 > Provide a list of new features that are included